-The package outline drawings are appended at the end of this document and are accessible from the link below.
-The package information is the most current data available.
+The package outline drawings are located at the end of this document and are accessible from the Renesas website (see package links in Ordering Information).
+The package information is the most current data available and is subject to change without revision of this document.